 Citizens from EU countries have the status of Germans when it comes to working, though there is a seven-year transition period for the countries that joined the EU in 2004 and 2007.

 If you come from a non-EU country, a category that includes the USA and Canada, you will most likely need a Work permit (Arbeitserlaubnis).
 If you’ve been offered a contract by a company in Germany, they can probably help you in getting a work permit.

 Even if they don’t have critical skills there are certain cases under which a non-EU citizen is allowed to seek work.
 Family members of persons with critical skills can also seek work even if they don’t share those critical skills.
 This is a measure aimed at attracting those sought-after employees.

-The issuing of work permits to non-Germans is now handled by the Ausländerbehörde, the same office that issued your residence permit.
-To get the permit you will need a Meldebescheinigung certificate, an Auftenthaltserlaubnis and a certificate from an employer saying they are willing to take you on.
+The issuing of work permits to non-Germans is handled by the Ausländerbehörde, the same office that issued your residence permit.
+To get the permit you will need a Meldebescheinigung certificate, an Auftenthaltserlaubnis, and a certificate from an employer saying they are willing to take you on.

 If a work permit can be issued it will be for the duration of the residence permit and must be renewed when it expires.
 Work permits are for a particular job only, not employment in general.
 If you change jobs you’ll need to apply for a new work permit.

 You’ll be treated as a non-resident from the day after you leave the UK if: